OrchardCMS/OrchardDoc/Documentation/Orchard-1-5-Release-Notes.markdown

 * *Navigation:* The navigation module now supports hierarchical menus and breadcrumbs.
 The navigation system is also now pluggable.
 Existing applications should replace the Menu part with the new Navigation part.
+* *Layout placement*: `Placement.info` files can now use the '/' character to specify Layout zone targets likes this: "/AsideSecond:10"

 The full list of fixed bugs for this release can be found here: